 - How gun sales are being affected by Trump's presidency

 - Trends in the AR-15 market

 - Ammo prices and demand for new calibers

 - Liberals with guns (Is that really a thing?)

 - Future predictions for the gun industry in America

-Brian L. is a paleoconservative writer & startup marketing consultant who has a B.A. in Political Science, an M.A. in Philosophy of Religion, and a penchant for debunking humanity.
-Find him on Twitter here.
+Author Bio: Brian Lenney is a copywriter who helps startups create conversion-friendly marketing campaigns.
+He has a B.A. in Political Science, an M.A. in Philosophy of Religion & a penchant for debunking humanity.